E-Readers and E-Books

 - Instructions: Click "Download for Handheld" at the top right of a section

-- Downloads of the clinical core titles in this collection are available, including The Harriet Lane Handbook and Sabiston Textbook of Surgery.
+- PDF Chapter downloads of the clinical core titles in this collection are available, including The Harriet Lane Handbook and Sabiston Textbook of Surgery.

 - Format: Chapters in PDF